How to Pour a Concrete Sidewalk

-Gently rest the broom on the far side of the sidewalk and slowly pull it toward you and off the edge of the form.
+Gently rest the broom on the far side of the poured concrete sidewalk and slowly pull it toward you and off the edge of the form.
 Work your way down to the end of the sidewalk, overlapping previous sweeps about 6 in.
 If clumps of concrete start gathering or you feel the texture is too rough, the concrete is still too wet to broom.
 Go over broomed areas with the mag float to smooth out marks, and try again in 15 minutes.

 Add an Expansion Strip